rsdoiel/BlogIt/blogit.1.md

 --prefix, -p
 : Set an explicit path to the "blog" directory.

-VERB

-config
-: This will create a configuration file for default settings to use in the front matter.

-check
+check, --check, -c
-: check COMMON_MARK_FILE or directory PATH expected front matter reporting problems.
+: check COMMONMARK_FILE or directory PATH expected front matter reporting problems.

-draft
+draft, --draft, -d
-: Set the draft status to true in the front matter of COMMON_MARK_FILE.
+: Set the draft status to true in the front matter of COMMONMARK_FILE.
+Removes datePublished.
-(Removes datePublished if pupulated.
-Will cause dateModified to be updated.)

-edit
+edit, --edit, -e
-: Edit specific front matter fields in a Common Mark file use FIELD_LIST.
+: Edit specific front matter fields in a CommonMark file use FIELD_LIST.

-(Automatically sets dateModified and populates dateCreated if needed.
-The draft field will be set to true if datePublished is not populated)
+process, --process, -pp
+: run COMMONMARK_FILE through the pre-processor writing the result to standard output.

 publish
-: Validate then publish post on success validation (will set the draft/datePublished explicitly, sets dateModified and will populate dateCreated if not previously set)
+: Run the publication process.
+If front matter pass validation the original front matter will be updated the published file will be written to the blog directory tree.
+This can be combined with the process option to run the pre-processor on the file before writing to the directory tree.

 # EXAMPLES

+front matter into your blog's directory tree.

-Here's an example of setting up a blog levaraging __BlogIt__.
+Here's an example of creating a blog from scratch while levaraging __BlogIt__

 ~~~shell
 # Pick an editor, example nano in the case